Disney Channel (Russia): Reorganization and closure (2016–2022)

 In January 2016, following amendments to Russian media laws limiting foreign ownership to 20%, UTV Holding increased its stake in Disney Channel Russia to 80%, while The Walt Disney Company retained a 20% share.
 Despite this, Disney's economic involvement remained at 49%, overseeing content, rights management, and production, while UTV handled technical support and distribution.

 In 2017, AF Media sold its stake in UTV Holding, and by 2019, all UTV Holding assets, including Disney Channel, were transferred to Media-1.
 Disney and Media-1 became the sole founders of LLC 7TV.

 The channel underwent a rebranding in late 2018, updating its design and logo placement.
 In early 2020, game series returned to nighttime slots, with daytime broadcasts resuming briefly in June 2020 before being removed again in August 2021.
-The "Uznavaika" (Узнавайка) block was rebranded to "Dobroe ytro s Mickey" (Добро утро с Микки) on 1 May 2020, with reduced airtime.
+The "Uznavaika" (Узнавайка) block was rebranded to "Dobroe utro s Mickey" (Доброе утро с Микки) on 1 May 2020, with reduced airtime.

 On 11 March 2022, Disney suspended operations in Russia after the country invaded Ukraine.
 By summer 2022, Disney ceased dubbing content in Russian, and the channel's website and social media were shut down by 30 September 2022.
-The channel ceased broadcasting on 14 December 2022, with its last program being Gravity Falls.
+The channel ceased broadcasting on 14 December 2022 at 5:00 AM (UTC+03:00), with its last program being Gravity Falls episode "The Last Mabelcorn", followed by a short version of Frozens "Let It Go" by Anna Buturlina.
 Disney exited LLC 7TV, and Media-1 launched a new channel, Solntse, on the former Disney Channel frequencies.
 Disney ended its association with Media-1 entirely.

 Aftermath and replacement

-Solntse (Солнце) is a Russian free-to-air television channel launched on 14 December 2022 as the replacement for Disney Channel following the mutual termination of the joint venture agreement between Disney and Media1 which had operated Disney Channel in the country since 21 August 2010.
+Solntse (Солнце) is a Russian free-to-air television channel launched on 14 December 2022 as the replacement for Disney Channel following the mutual termination of the joint venture agreement between Disney and Media-1 which had operated Disney Channel in the country since 21 August 2010.
 The channel focuses on family entertainment through animated shows, family-oriented shows, films and all-Russian TV shows.